 If you are concerned about your treatment and feel that you have a consumer law issue, Avery Walters can help.
-Our Civil Litigation team are committed to providing a high-quality, responsive and cost-effective service in all consumer law issues.
+Our consumer rights solicitors are committed to providing a high-quality, responsive and cost-effective service in all consumer law issues.

 There is a considerable lack of awareness about consumer rights and a lot of confusion about consumer protection laws.
 The sad reality is that many consumers are not exercising their legal rights when it comes to consumer legal issues.
 We do understand that it can be very distressing to find yourself with a consumer law problem and not know what to do about it.